-Wholesale energy costs have increased due to a broad range of factors, including a tightening of the supply and demand balance in the NEM.
+Wholesale energy costs have increased because of various factors, including a tightening of the supply and demand balance in the NEM.
 For instance, the significant increase in energy costs between 2016-17 and 2017-18 was due to an increase in demand for electricity from the LNG industry in Queensland, an increase in gas prices for gas-fired generation and the closure of the Hazelwood power station in Victoria in 2017.
-However, in 2019-20, wholesale energy costs are expected to decrease for customers settled on the net system load profile, with decreases primarily driven by a projected decrease in spot price volatility.
+However, in 2019-20, wholesale energy costs are expected to decrease for customers settled on the net system load profile (NSLP), with decreases primarily driven by a projected decrease in spot price volatility.
 Wholesale energy costs are discussed in Chapter 4.